Nybrogade 24: 1880 census

 The property was home to 19 residents at the time of the 1880 census.
 Christian Elias Ferdinand Fog, a businessman (grosserer), resided on the ground floor with two floor clerks, two male servants and one maid.
 Sophie Mathiesen (1815-1892, née Suhr), widow of army captain Johannes Frederik Ludvig Mathiesen and sister of Ole Berendt Suhr, resided on the first floor with one maid.
 Rose Rosen (née Fog), a widow, resided on the second floor with her two daughters (aged 12 and 15) and one maid.
 Susanne Henriette Schmidt (1731-1895, née Suhr), widow of naval captain Ludvig Frederik Schmidt and also a sister of Ole Bernt Suhr, resided on the same floor with one maid.
 Emilius Qvirinius Hansen, a businessman (grosserer), resided on the third floor with his wife Johanne Elisabeth Hansen (née Christensen), his wife's niece Emilie Marie Christensen and one maid.

 20th century

 The property was home to a total of 15 residents at the time of the 1906 census.

 Valdemar Fredsted established a tea wholesale company at Magstræde 11 in 1917.
-Fredsted & Co. was based in the building until at least thje early 1960s.
+Fredsted & Co. was based in the building until at least the early 1960s.